Artificial Intelligence Will Impact Over 50% of U.S. Jobs, Study Finds

 AI is quickly changing the way we work—but it’s not exactly wiping out jobs the way people often fear.

-A recent study suggests that artificial intelligence will reshape more than half of all jobs in the U.S. over the next few years.
+A recent Boston Consulting Group analysis suggests that artificial intelligence will reshape more than half of all jobs in the U.S. over the next few years.
 That doesn’t necessarily mean those jobs disappear… but the way people do them will look very different.

-In fact, researchers estimate that about 50% to 55% of jobs could be “reshaped” by AI within the next three years.
+In fact, researchers estimate that about 50% to 55% of jobs could be “reshaped” by AI and automation within the next two to three years.
 That means tasks will change, tools will change, and workers will likely need to adapt and learn new skills.
+You can read the original analysis from Boston Consulting Group here: AI Will Reshape More Jobs Than It Replaces.

 How AI Will Impact U.S. Jobs